benapetr/autotools2/README.md

 * Written in C++ and hosted here on github, so that anyone can easily contribute
 * Using LGPL so that it's suitable for commercial solutions as well
+* You can use // comments in configure.ac scripts

 Note: This source code was written from scratch by me, it doesn't use any original